 Taxation of profits on the sale of commercial property

 Profits from the sale of any commercial property you own and use for your own business are taxed as short-term capital gains if no other property falls into the same asset type, regardless of how long you possess it.
-However, according to certain court declarations, you can claim an exemption under Section 54F by investing the net consideration in a residential housing property that has been held for more than 24 months.
+However, according to certain court declarations, you can claim a tax deduction for commercial property under Section 54F by investing the net consideration in a residential housing property that has been held for more than 24 months.
 Alternatively, you can invest your indexed capital gains in capital gain bonds issued by certain organizations and claim Section 54EC exemption.

 Rent is an excellent option to invest in the evergreen real estate business because it is the major source of income for many people.
-However, one must be aware of India’s rental income tax rate and pay all necessary rental income taxes on time.
-Most property owners in India are unaware of the reductions and exemptions available to them while paying rental income tax.
+But there is a tax on rental income from commercial property India.
+One must be aware of the rental income tax rate and commercial rent tax in India.
+One must pay all necessary commercial property rental income taxes on time.
+Most property owners in India are unaware of the tax deduction for commercial property and exemptions available to them while paying rental income on commercial property tax.

 Assetmonk is the place to go if you’re looking for a superb investment companion.
 We offer our investors a variety of investment opportunities across India, with IRRs ranging from 14 to 21%.
 Visit our website, Assetmonk to explore.